alessandromr/wordpress-terraform-aws/README.md

 Where `629528675260.dkr.ecr.eu-west-1.amazonaws.com/example-site-shared-infra-prod-nginx:latest` and `629528675260.dkr.ecr.eu-west-1.amazonaws.com/example-site-shared-infra-prod-wordpress:latest` are the URLs to your ECR repository.

-## Architectural choiches
+## Architectural choices

+### Network

+The network is composed of 9 subnets: 3 publics, 3 privates, 3 databases.
+Private subnets are the wider ones to allows the scaling of ECS Tasks with `awsvpc` network mode (each task has an ENI and a private IP).

 ### Computing

 WordPress is hosted on ECS (EC2) and is containerized.
-Containers scale with use, Cluster scale to allows containers scaling (ECS Capacity Provider).
+Containers scale with use, Cluster scale to allow containers scaling (ECS Capacity Provider).

 ### Database

 Mysql database is hosted on RDS using Aurora Mysql compatible.
 The database can scale the number of read-replica automatically based on CPU utilization and connections count.

+### File System

+WordPress files are stored in AWS EFS and shared between all WordPress instances.

 ### Application Caching